-Next month we will preview the draft and perhaps take a look at the 2019 schedule if it has been released in mid April as usual.
-The Lions received no compensatory picks and as of now have a total of nine picks: one pick in rounds 1 through 5, and two picks in round 6 and 7.
+Next month we will preview the draft and perhaps take a look at the 2020 schedule if it has been released in mid April as usual.
+I suppose the schedule release could be delayed.
+The Lions received no compensatory picks and before the Slay trade they had one pick in each round.
+Now they have an extra pick in round 3 and round 5.

 The Definitive Fantasy Information Service

 UPDATED: NFL Game Matchup Analysis & Mastermind Moments!

 OK, the big day has come and gone; your draft is over.
 You assembled an impressive roster thanks to a lot of time, energy and research dedicated to that task.Tweets by @FFMastermind